NethermindEth/docs/versioned_docs/version-1.29.0/developers/building-from-source.md

 The build artifacts can be found in the `src/Nethermind/artifacts/bin/Nethermind.Runner/release` directory.
 By default, the logs and database directories are located here as well.

-For more info, see [Running Nethermind](../get-started/running-node/running-node.md).
+For more info, see [Running a node](../get-started/running-node/running-node.md).

 #### Testing